Malayan campaign: Air campaign

 The recently arrived pilots were formed into 232 Squadron.
 In addition, 488 (NZ) Squadron, a Buffalo squadron, converted to Hurricanes.
 On 18 January, the two squadrons formed the basis of 226 Group.
-The following day 453 squadron provided an escort of eight aircraft for five Wirraways and four NEI Glenn Martin bombers, attacking Japanese troops on the Maur River.
+The following day 453 squadron provided an escort of eight aircraft for five Wirraways and four NEI Glenn Martin bombers, attacking Japanese troops on the Muar River.
 All the Martins and one of the Wirraways were lost.

 No 243 Squadron RAF, equipped with Buffalo fighters, was disbanded on 21 January and 232 Squadron became operational on 22 January, the same day the Genzan Air Group attacked Kallang Airport.
 232 Squadron thus had the first losses and victories for the Hurricane in Southeast Asia that day.
 Most of the bombers were moved to Sumatra midway through January.

 Aircraft from 36, 62, and 100 Squadrons unsuccessfully attacked the Japanese invasion fleet at Endau on 26 January, suffering heavy losses.
 The surviving aircraft were evacuated to Sumatra on 31 January.

 In mid-January, the three Sentai of the 5th Air Corps returned to Thailand to participate in the Burma Campaign and the 3rd Air Corps turned its attention to the Netherlands East Indies.
 In the end, more than 60 Brewster aircraft were shot down in combat, 40 destroyed on the ground, and approximately 20 more destroyed in accidents.
 Only about 20 Buffalos survived to reach India or the Dutch East Indies.
 The last airworthy Buffalo in Singapore flew out on 10 February, five days before the island fell.
 The RAAF and RNZAF fighter squadrons left for Sumatra and Java at the beginning of February.

 It is not entirely clear how many Japanese aircraft the Buffalo squadrons shot down, although RAAF pilots alone managed to shoot down at least 20.
 Eighty were claimed in total, a ratio of kills to losses of just 1.3 to 1.
 Additionally, most of the Japanese aircraft shot down by the Buffalos were bombers.
 The Hawker Hurricane, which fought in Singapore alongside the Buffalo from 20 January, also suffered severe losses from ground attack; most were destroyed.